Everyday Living TipsSimple Ways To Rid Of Garden And Household Ants

 Why are household ants invading our kitchen?

-Ants need to eat and like food so if there are food particles on your counters or floor the ants will come marching down.
+Ants need to eat and like food, so if food particles are on your counters or floor, the ants will come marching down.

-You’ll even find ants love fruits and fruit juice spill such as apple juice which we initially thought was our problem.
+You’ll even find ants love fruits and fruit juice spills, such as apple juice, which we initially thought was our problem.

-If there is food to sniff out ants have odor receptors like an antenna and can sniff food out quite easily.
+If there is food to sniff out, ants have odor receptors like antennas and can sniff food out quite quickly.

-This is why I put honey down in our bathroom as I knew they would smell the sweetness instantly.
+This is why I put honey in our bathroom, knowing they would instantly smell the sweetness.

 Tips For Controlling Kitchen Ants

-2. Find out if there are any food or sweet sources the ants are after in your kitchen and clean it up
+2. Find out if there are any food or sweet sources the ants are after in your kitchen, and clean them up

-3. Clean under your dishwasher, water tower, stove, and under your refrigerator if possible to get any lingering crumbs from underneath.
+3. Clean under your dishwasher, water tower, stove, and refrigerator, if possible, to get any lingering crumbs from underneath.

-7. Wash down your kitchen cabinets and appliances to get rid of any spills or stickiness from kids
+7. Wash down your kitchen cabinets and appliances to eliminate any spills or stickiness from kids.

 Household Ants In the Bedroom